aloparev/LinkedLists/README.md

 # LinkedLists
 self-made singly/doubly linked list with generics &amp; some basic methods + search

+both lists are wrapped in a console menu

 singly linked list (SLL) with student-objects <br/>
 student-object attributes are: first name, last name, student number and degree program <br/>
 it is possible to: